 • Turndown comparison = a 5:1 turndown boiler vs. a 20:1 turndown boiler with the same nominal high fire efficiency.

 It is widely understood that in a traditional steam boiler and with high-temperature firetube hot-water boilers, higher excess air is required at low fire.
 This ensures clean, safe, stable combustion at lower firing rates but also results in lower combustion efficiency at these rates.
 Since these boilers are larger and commonly operate at higher firing rates, this was considered a good trade-off.

 With today’s hydronic condensing boilers, the rules have changed.
 New premix burner technology has led to the development of burners that provide a proportionate air:fuel ratio across the entire firing range and provides a reasonable turndown.
-This allows for no loss in combustion efficiency and contributes to what is referred to as an inverse efficiency characteristic, wherein the condensing boiler can be more efficient at low fire rather than at high fire.
-Moving beyond a reasonable turndown, compromises must often be made.
+This allows for no loss in combustion efficiency and contributes to an inverse efficiency characteristic, wherein the condensing boiler can be more efficient at low fire rather than at high fire.
+Moving beyond a reasonable turndown, compromises must be made.
 The compromise is that excess air must be added at higher turndown to protect the premix burner materials from overheating while still ensuring clean and stable combustion.
 Remember, during normal combustion, adding excess air reduces efficiency.

 While adding excess air lowers combustion efficiency, the effects are even more detrimental when operating condensing boilers.
 Because condensing boilers extract latent energy from the flue gas, we need to look at the impact excess air has on the flue gas dew point.
 The boiler’s return water operating temperature relative to this flue gas dew point is the most essential factor in achieving condensing efficiency (greater than 90%).